tamucc-comp-bio/classroom_repo_2024/README.md

 [FULL SYLLABUS](syllabi)

-This is a 3 credit course for upper-level undergraduates and graduate students that introduces the powerful open-source computing tools that are used in biological research for the creation, organization, manipulation, processing, analysis, and archiving of “big data”.
-This course is designed to prepare and enable students to use computational tools for bioinformatic applications in advanced courses and independent research projects.
-The primary topics covered are: data formats and repositories, command line Linux computing and scripting, regular expressions, super-computing, computer programming with PYTHON and R, data visualization with R, version control and dissemination of scripts and programs with GIT, typesetting with LATEX, and organizing data with SQL relational databases.
+This is a 3-credit course for graduate students that introduces the powerful open-source computing tools that are used in biological research for the creation, organization, manipulation, processing, analysis, and archiving of both small data sets and “big data”.
+This course is designed to prepare and enable students to use computational tools for biological applications in advanced courses and independent research projects.
+The primary topics covered are: data formats and repositories, command line Linux computing and scripting, regular expressions, super-computing, data wrangling and visualization with R (tidyverse), computer programming with PYTHON, version control and dissemination of scripts and programs with git and GitHub, and typesetting with markdown.

 </p>
 </details>